AnswerDotAI/fastmigrate/README.md

 - the **migrations directory** is a directory which contains only migration scripts.

-- a **migration script** must be a:
+- a **migration script** must be:
-  - a file which conform to the "FastMigrate naming rule"
+  - a file which conforms to the "FastMigrate naming rule"
   - one of the following:
      - a .py or .sh file.
 In this case, fastmigrate will execute the file, pass the path to the db as the first positional argument.
 Fastmigrate will interpret a non-zero exit code as failure.
      - a .sql file.
-In this case, fastmigrate will execute the SQL statements within a transaction.
-If any statement fails, the entire transaction is rolled back.
+In this case, fastmigrate will execute the SQL script.
+If any statement fails, the whole migration is rolled back.

 - the **FM naming rule** is that every migration script must have a name matching this pattern: `[index]-[description].[fileExtension]`, where `[index]` must be a string representing 4-digit integer.
 This naming convention defines the order in which scripts should be run.